 So I hear you’re having a dinner party.
 If you want to win me over, be sure to start off with oysters and foie gras and then serve a mix of blood sausage and tripe for the main course and follow it up with a lovely Nutella mousse!
 Friends for life!
 Will be the best part of my life, guaranteed!

-So there’s my list of weird French foods I won’t eat.
+So there’s my list of the most popular French foods I won’t eat.
 What about you?
+Are there any disgusting French foods you won’t touch?